website-templates/jekyll-inclusion/_build/_posts/2015-01-19-demo-post-typo.md

 ---
 layout: post
 title: "Demo post &mdash; typography"
-subtitle: "This is the first post with tests and demo for typo elements with code snippets and explanations"
+description: "This is the first post with tests and demo for typo elements with code snippets and explanations"
 date: 2015-01-19
 tags:
 - Lorem ipsum